Physical force or threats of violence to steal property from someone. The penalty is up to life imprisonment.

 Walking your dog without a leash.
 The penalty is having your dog impounded and fines.

 Taking something that doesn’t belong to you without the owner’s permission.
-The penalty is up to ten years if property stolen over $5000.00 in value; up to two years where property value is less than $5000.00.
+The penalty is up to ten years if property stolen over $5000 in value.

 Involuntary conduct may allow an accused to raise the defence of automatism, meaning that a person has no conscious control over his or her body movements.
 If the defence of automatism is successful, the accused will be lacking the necessary mens rea for a conviction.
 There are two kinds of automatism, mental disorder and non-mental disorder.
 Automatism that derives from a state of temporary insanity is classified as mental disorder automatism.
 If a physical blow to the body or existing medical condition triggers a state of automatism it is classified as a non-mental disorder.